Eurocities

-Eurocities is a network of large cities in Europe, established in 1986 by the mayors of six large cities: Barcelona, Birmingham, Frankfurt, Lyon, Milan and Rotterdam.
-Today, Eurocities members includes over 200 of Europe's major cities from 38 countries, which between them represent over 130 million people.
+Eurocities is a network of large cities in Europe, established in 1986 by the mayors of six large cities: Barcelona, Birmingham, Frankfurt, Lyon, Milan, and Rotterdam.
+Today, Eurocities members include over 200 of Europe's major cities from 38 countries, which between them represent over 130 million people.

 Eurocities is one of the major city networks in the EU.
 It is an example of how city diplomacy is seeking influence and prominence in the established world of international relations.
 At the EU level, Eurocities promotes the implementation of the European Union's subsidiarity principle.
 This offers multiple opportunities to engage and influence EU initiatives and policies, especially on urban development and more recently the European Green Deal.
 Eurocities is sometimes seen as an interest group more focused on re-establishing the power of the city over the nation-state, rather than connecting EU citizens across cities and borders.
 Recently, EU mayors of the network have tried to raise their global profile for their efforts to tackle climate change.

 Strategy and activities

 Eurocities coordinates multiple projects in the field of mobility, environmental transition, social inclusion, and digital innovation.

 The Eurocities secretariat is based in Brussels, Belgium.
 The network is led by an executive committee composed of 12 elected cities and their mayors.
 The executive committee meets at least three times a year and oversees the annual work programme, internal rules and budget, as approved by the annual general meeting (AGM).
-Thematic work is coordinated in six forums and a number of related working groups covering, among other topics, culture, economic development, environment, knowledge society, mobility and social affairs.
+Thematic work is coordinated in six forums and a number of related working groups covering, among other topics, culture, economic development, environment, knowledge society, mobility, and social affairs.